netscaler/netscaler-helm-charts/examples/citrix-adc-in-istio/README.md

 ## <a name="verification">E) Verification</a>

-### I) If Citrix ADC VPX/MPX is running as an Ingress Gateway Device
+### I) If NetScaler VPX/MPX is running as an Ingress Gateway Device

 Access bookinfo's frontend application using curl.
 200 OK response should be returned by the productpage.